joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 going on in the cerebral cortex and qualia.
 And additionally, it needs to explain why the *rest* of the body (some of which is also made of neurons) is apparently *not* conscious.
-There is something special going on in the cerebral cortex and only the cerebral cortex that seems to produce consciousness (as far as we can tell).
+There is something special going on in the cerebral cortex, and only the cerebral cortex, that seems to produce consciousness (as far as we can tell).

-### Consciousness is a unitary, integrated whole
+### Consciousness is a unified, integrated whole

 The second important property of consciousness that any theory needs to explain is that consciousness is a single, cohesive experience.
 My consciousness is of my entire self.
-It is not of half of myself, nor is it of some superposition of you and me.
-Somehow, whatever is going on in my brain to produce my consciousness contains my whole brain, not just a subset of it.
+It is not of half of myself, nor is it some superposition of you and me.
+Somehow, whatever is going on in my brain to produce my consciousness contains all the neurons of my brain, not just a subset of them.
 There are not multiple consciousnesses in my brain, it's just me in there.

-Some individuals with severe epilepsy have to have the corpus callosum severed.
-The corpus callosum joins the left hemisphere to the right hemisphere.
-Once these individuals have the corpus callosum severed, they seem to exhibit [*two* consciousnesses][18] rather than one.
-The right side of the brain seems to be surprised when the left side of the brain decides to raise the right arm.
-But every time I decide to raise either of my arms, my arm goes up and it never goes up unless I decide to raise it.
+Some individuals with severe epilepsy have to have their corpus callosum severed, which separates their left and right hemispheres.
+After this procedure these individuals often seem to exhibit [*two* consciousnesses][18] rather than one.
+The right side of the brain seems to be surprised when the left side of the brain decides to raise the right arm, and vice versa.
+But this is never the case in an individual with a connected corpus callosum.
+Every time I decide to raise either of my arms, my arm goes up and it never goes up unless I decide to raise it.

 This is important because any theory of consciousness needs to account for the boundaries of consciousness.
 Evidently consciousness includes *all* the neurons in the cerebral cortex.
 We might suppose that any tightly integrated network of neurons will become conscious.
 But if that's the case then why is the cerebellum not conscious?
-(Or, more to the point, why is it not the seat of consciousness given that it has so many more neurons?)
 Evidently the topology of this network must be relevant.

 ### New biology or new physics?

 The "hard problem of consciousness" is that there appears to be what Chalmers has called an "explanatory gap" between a purely physical description of the universe and the subjective experience of qualia.
-How do you go from the positions and motions of atoms in electromagnetic fields to awareness?
+How do you go from the motions of atoms in electromagnetic fields to sentience?
 There seem to be no scientific tools available to us to bridge this gap.
 But maybe the answer to these questions lies in currently undiscovered biological effects or even new physics.

 John Searle is one of the better known proponents of "[biological naturalism][17]" and has argued that the only reason that we can't explain consciousness is that we just don't know enough about the biology of the brain.
 After all, vicious philosophical debates in the past have been resolved and later quietly forgotten as scientists have come to a better understanding of biology.
-In the late 1800s there were heated philosophical debates about whether life required a mysterious "vital force" or if it could be produced through ordinary physical interactions.
+The origin of life was at one point a philosophical problem that was ultimately solved by biology.
+And in the late 1800s there were heated philosophical debates about whether life required a mysterious "vital force" or if it could be produced through ordinary physical interactions.
 As biochemists learned more about the chemistry of life they found that it was the latter and before long philosophers forgot that this was even a question that had ever been debated.
 Perhaps the same will be true of consciousness.
-As we learn more about neurobiology, we will come to see that consciousness is just generated as a biological process "in the same way that the stomach produces digestion," in Searle's words.
+As we learn more about neurobiology, maybe we will come to see that consciousness is just generated as a biological process "in the same way that the stomach produces digestion," in Searle's words.
 Then these centuries of speculation about the "hard problem of consciousness" will be viewed by our descendants to be as quaint as the debates about vitalism.

 But perhaps new biology is not enough.
 Roger Penrose has argued that an explanation of consciousness does not simply require new biology, but new physics as well.
-I have to confess that as far-fetched as it seems, I am somewhat partial to the idea.
+I have to confess that as far-fetched an idea as it is, I am somewhat partial to the idea.
 The concept of a quantum state has the useful property that it is attached to physical objects but nevertheless extends across a finite space as a cohesive unit, much like consciousness.